Menopause and Memory

 Can Menopause Cause Memory Problems?

-Memory problems, difficulty concentrating and the ability to recall events, names and bits of information start to occur in perimenopause and continues throughout post-menopause.
+Memory problems, difficulty concentrating and the ability to recall events, names and bits of information start to occur in perimenopause and continue throughout post-menopause.

-Perimenopause usually starts in the mid 40s; it’s the time where certain hormone levels begin to change and recalibrate in a woman’s body before her final cessation of periods.
+Perimenopause usually starts in the mid-40s; it’s the time when certain hormone levels begin to change and recalibrate in a woman’s body before her final cessation of periods.